elakito/swaggersocket-samples/echo-nodejs/README.md

 echo-nodejs
 ==================
 A node.js client that can call SwaggerSocket's Echo Sample service.
-In order to run this sample, you need SwaggerSocket's Echo Sample.
+In order to run this sample, you need SwaggerSocket's Echo Sample or one of the other SwaggerSocket echo samples.

 SwaggerSocket Echo Sample [download sample](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.wordnik%22%20AND%20a%3A%22swaggersocket-sample-echo%22) | [README](https://github.com/swagger-api/swagger-socket/blob/master/samples/swaggersocket-echo/README.txt)